Yoga for Beginners

 3. Asana

-In the modern world of yoga, asanas are primarily used in practice.
+In modern yoga, asanas are primarily used in practice.
 Therefore, people consider asanas to be the only practice of yogic sadhana.
-Simply put, asanas are one of the best mediums to keep the body and mind fit.
+Simply put, asanas are among the best ways to keep the body and mind fit.

 Maharishi Patanjali mentions asanas as “Sthir sukham asanam.”
 A posture in which you are stable and comfortable is called an asana.